-- Mutations in the gene encoding the fucosyltransferase that produces the H antigen without fucose are rare. - People who are homozygous for such a mutation are said to have the Bombay blood group (h/h, also known as Oh). - And cannot produce H, A, or B antigens.
-And can't receive type O, A, B, or AB blood.
+Mutations in the gene encoding the fucosyltransferase that produces the H antigen without fucose are rare; people who are homozygous for such a mutation are said to have the Bombay blood group.
+And cannot produce H, A, or B antigens. and cannot receive type O, A, B, or AB blood.